top of page

 When it comes to the accusation that Falun Gong practitioners’ spiritual belief prohibits them from getting medical treatment, I can only join the many Shen Yun dancers and other Falun Gong practitioners who have already voiced that that is simply not true.
 Anybody who feels the need to see a doctor is free to do so.
 Nevertheless, Falun Gong happens to be a practice for the mind and body.
 We as Falun Gong practitioners believe that mind and body are very much connected.
 I personally have experienced a phase of severe tendonitis in my right arm from playing the violin with the wrong posture and too much force before I came to the United States.
 I went to physiotherapists and doctors for treatment, but unfortunately in my case, the issue could not be solved.
 So, I started thinking about the psychological side of this situation.
 What was it that was stressing me out so much to create the kind of bodily tension that led to my injury?
 What can I fundamentally change in my heart about how I see myself and my body and the pain I feel in my arm right now?
 After receiving little to no results from physiotherapy and other treatments, I turned to the teachings and exercises of Falun Gong for guidance to answer those questions.
 Within a week, the pain in my arm was gone and I could play the violin again.
 That was only the first time that the teachings of Falun Gong gave me good results after medical treatments failed.
 Of course, this kind of approach might not work for everybody.
 But it happened to work for me, and not just once, but repeatedly over the years.
 This is just to explain that if a colleague of mine felt similar pain in their body from playing their instrument and would ask me for suggestions on how to go about it, it would only be natural for me to tell them about my personal experience.
 If in the end the person chooses to receive a different treatment, I would have no objections at all.
 My concern would be that that colleague recovers and feels better as soon as possible.
 After all, what kind of interest would Shen Yun have in an orchestra that is made up of injured musicians?
 That is not beneficial for anybody.

 In conclusion, I would like to share: I grew up in Germany in a neighborhood that had been built and inhabited entirely by Jewish people.
 Because of the Holocaust, you cannot find a single Jewish person in that neighborhood anymore.
-Instead, each house carries a sign with the names of the Jewish people who used to live in that house and information about when they were deported and tortured to death.
+Instead, each house carries a sign with the names of the Jewish people who used to live in that house and information about when they were taken away and killed.
 So, the cruelty of religious persecution was very present to me from an early age, every single day that I walked home.
 In Germany, we learn in depth about how such a horrible phenomenon can come about, and what kind of political ideology and methods of propaganda there need to be for something like that to happen.
 Falun Gong practitioners have been persecuted, deported to labor camps, and tortured to death over the last 25 years in China, and Shen Yun is trying to let the world’s people know about this.
 Now, instead of reporting about the cruelty of human rights being broken every day in China and those innocent Falun Gong practitioners suffering persecution for over 25 years, a reputable American newspaper like The New York Times chooses to put all their effort into distorting the image of Shen Yun beyond recognition.
 However, I sincerely trust that Americans, who had stood up for religious freedom and human rights against tyrannical regimes, will look beyond such media reports to judge for themselves.

 1 Comment